 CONCLUSIONS Knowledge about COVID-19 and intended adherence to behavioral recommendations were high.
 There was substantial distrust of the executive branch of the federal government, however, and concern about mixed messaging and information overload.
 These findings highlight the importance of consistent messaging from trusted sources that reaches diverse groups.

-Ann Fam Med 2021;19:293-301. https://doi.org/10.1370/afm.2674.
+Ann Fam Med 2021;19:Online. https://doi.org/10.1370/afm.2674.

 Annals "Online First" article.
+Accepted for publication in a later issue.

 INTRODUCTION